This post may contain affiliate links, please see the privacy policy for details.

 - Add the flour and salt, then mix again.
 Once the flour has incorporated, add the butter 2 tablespoons at a time while the mixer is running.

-- After all the butter has been incorporated, knead the dough in the mixer on a medium to medium high speed until the dough is very smooth, this will take about 8-10 minutes.
+- After all the butter has been incorporated, knead the dough in the mixer on a medium to medium high speed until the dough is very smooth, this will take 8 to 10 minutes.

 - Add the soaked fruit along with the juices into the dough, mix until combined.

-- Cover the bowl with a clean towel and let the dough rest and rise in a warm location for 30-45 minutes.
+- Cover the bowl with a clean towel and let the dough rest and rise in a warm location for 30 to 45 minutes.

 - After the rest, gently turn the dough out onto a lightly greased surface, you may also grease your hands lightly.
 Very gently, to save as much of the air/rise in the dough as possible, stretch the dough just a bit, taking the top of the dough and folding it on top of itself to meet the bottom.
 Then do the same fold going from right to left, left to right, and bottom up to the top.
 Gently place the dough ball into the panettone mold, seam side facing down.